Generosity

 Generosity also includes disciplines that lean fully into life: serving others, joy and celebration.

-Cultivating with: Generosity
+Cultivating With: Generosity

 There are very few hard and fast rules with any of this.
 Each person is different so each relationship will look different.
 No two people's relationships with God and those He loves will look exactly the same.
 But there are a few suggestions that have worked for others.
 Here are some resources for the "how-to" of the practice.
 These, together with some of the articles and such linked below, will help to get you started: